VA Home Loan

 If you are looking to refinance, you can use a VA Refinance Loan to get equity out of your home to make home improvements or for other financial needs.
 A Streamline refinance loan may be allow for a lower interest rate without any additional fees.
 For this, you can use your original Certificate of Eligibility.
 But keep in mind that this is only available for existing VA Mortgages.

-A VA Mortgage is not necessarily cut and dry, so we want to help you navigate the process.
-Are you considering a VA loan for your next home purchase or refinance opportunity?
+A VA Home Loan is not necessarily cut and dry, so we want to help you navigate the process.
+Are you considering a VA Home Loan for your next home purchase or refinance opportunity?
 Contact the Team at Prime Mortgage Lending, Inc.

 Safeguards with VA Loans